Starttoaster/docker-traefik/README.md

  3. Run the script: `source ./script.sh`

-You should then be ready to run `docker-compose up -d` and bring up your apps.
+Once you answer a couple questions, the script should complete and you should then be ready to run `docker-compose up -d` and bring up your apps.
 If you want to add more or other apps to the docker-compose file, you simply need to add the labels section to each service and just change the subdomain to what you want its URL to be.

 # **For home networks and servers using private IP addresses**